-The cost to rent or purchase housing in the Bay Area is becoming increasingly expensive for thousands of seniors, both for those on fixed retirement incomes as well as those who have not yet reached retirement.
-In 2015, UCLA's Elder Economic Security Standard (The Elder Index) which reflects the cost of housing, food, healthcare, transportation, and other expenses, estimates the annual basic cost of living for an older adult couple in Santa Clara County at \$36,660, or \$3,055/month.21 For those who have only small pensions, social security, and a few assets, their only hope for safe, secure, and affordable housing is through units built with the assistance of local government resources and through Federal tax credit programs.
+The cost to rent or purchase housing in the Bay Area is becoming increasingly expensive for thousands of older adults, both for those on fixed retirement incomes as well as those who have not yet reached retirement.
+In 2015, UCLA's Elder Economic Security Standard (The Elder Index) which reflects the cost of housing, food, healthcare, transportation, and other expenses, estimates the annual basic cost of living for an older adult couple in Santa Clara County at \$36,660, or \$3,055/month.
+For those who have only small pensions, social security, and a few assets, their only hope for safe, secure, and affordable housing is through units built with the assistance of local government resources and through Federal tax credit programs.

 Part of the problem for cities like Santa Clara is simply a lack of affordable housing.
 Santa Clara can be characterized as a "job rich" community, where the number of jobs has well exceeded the number of housing units.
-According to a March 2017 report published by SilliconValley @ Home22, the City of Santa Clara has a 2.38 jobs-housing ratio imbalance (i.e., 2.38 jobs for every
+According to a March 2017 report published by SilliconValley @ Home^{xxii}, the City of Santa Clara has a 2.38 jobs-housing ratio imbalance (i.e., 2.38 jobs for every housing unit) making it even harder for seniors, particularly those on a fixed income, to access housing.